 Security breaches are becoming more common these days and thus it is important for Android to remain abreast of the changes.
 In case of Apple or iOS, the giant has kept working on improving its security game by including facilities like FaceID and fingerprint sensors into its device.
 However, the technological giant had also faced some criticism when the faceID in iPhone X didn’t work as expected for a child’s facial imprints.
 Besides that Apple has remained an ardent candidate when it comes to maintaining the security patches.

-The verdict: iOS wins the race in the security concern.
+Winner: iOS wins the race in the security concern.

 Being a Senior Technical Writer at MobileAppDaily, Neha Baluni loves jotting down her piece of opinion for the advancing technology in mobile app world.
 Having a journalism background, she is a writer by day and a reader by night.
 Her passion for writing covers different categories of technical and non-technical genre.
 In addition to writing, Neha loves traveling a lot.Follow